adrianwithah/visualise/README.md

 # Visualisations available
 - Linear Algebra

+# Installation
+Transfer Visualise.apk file into phone.
+Opening the file will lead to installation of the app.

 # Usage

 Open App.
 Once Camera feed is activated, point the camera at one of the recognizable markers such as the one below.